 More so than that, whole body energy production, as correlated with / measured by active thyroid hormone levels, is known to stimulate steroidogenesis (or testosterone production) directly in the Leydig cells.

 Another potential mechanism involves a seperate class of photoreceptive proteins, known as ‘opsin proteins’.
 The human testes are especially abundant with various of these highly specific photoreceptors including OPN3, which are ‘activated’, much like cytochrome, specifically by wavelengths of light.
 Stimulation of these testicular proteins by red light induces cellular responses that may ultimately lead to increased testosterone production, amongst other things, although research is still in the preliminary stages regarding these proteins and metabolic pathways.
 These type of photoreceptive proteins are also found in the eyes and also, interestingly, the brain.

-- In most cases, red light therapy directly on the testicles for short, regular periods would raise testosterone levels over time.
+- Some researchers speculate that red light therapy directly on the testicles for short, regular periods would raise testosterone levels over time.

-- Downstream this would lead to a holistic effect on the body, raising focus, improving mood, increasing muscle mass, bone strength and lowering excess body fat.
+- Downstream this might potentially lead to a holistic effect on the body, raising focus, improving mood, increasing muscle mass, bone strength and lowering excess body fat.

 Type of light exposure is crucial

 Red light can come from a variety of sources; it is contained in the wider spectra of sunlight, most home/work lights, street lights and so on.
 The problem with these light sources is that they also contain contradictory wavelengths such as UV (in the case of sunlight) and blue (in the case of most home/street lights).
 Additionally, the testicles are especially sensitive to heat, more so than other parts of the body.
 There’s no point applying beneficial light if you are simultaneously cancelling the effects with harmful light or excess heat.